-- Industrialized Building Safety Regulations Since industrialized and modular buildings are often transportable and move across state boundaries, the SBCAO is developing a program for certification and labeling of the existing modular buildings that are brought into Virginia without the Virginia registration seal.
-This service has been requested by industry representatives and will be incorporated into the 2006 edition of the regulations. - Manufactured Housing Safety Regulations The federal manufactured housing programs under HUD and the implementation of new federal manufactured housing program components mandated by federal law could have an impact on our programs in Virginia.
-Model programs regarding manufactured home installation and dispute resolution are being developed at the federal level.
-If state programs regarding installation and dispute resolution do not meet the minimum acceptable criteria of the model programs will be required to implement such programs in any state not meeting the minimum model programs. - · New training programs for Manufactured Housing and Industrialized Building Safety Regulations
+- Industrialized Building Safety Regulations Since industrialized and modular buildings are often transportable and move across state boundaries, the SBCAO has developed a program for certification and labeling of the existing modular buildings that are brought into Virginia without the Virginia registration seal. - Manufactured Housing Safety Regulations The federal manufactured housing programs under HUD and the implementation of new federal manufactured housing program components mandated by federal law has impacted our programs in Virginia by devoting time and resources to train installers.